SergiuCl/coronaCases/project/README.md

 ## **Installation**

 * Use the package manager pip to install the requirements.
-Write the following in your terminal.
+Write the following in your terminal:
 ```bash
 pip install -r requirements.txt
 ```